Taka Makassar Island is a tiny treasure that lies within Komodo National Park in Flores, Indonesia.

 WHERE IS TAKA MAKASSAR?

-Taka Makassar is a tiny island the lies in the middle of the sea near Labuan Bajo in Flores, Indonesia.
+Taka Makassar lies in the middle of the sea near Labuan Bajo in Flores, Indonesia.

 You’ll find the location northeast of Komodo Island and close to Manta Point.
 Due to its unusual crescent shape and size, you’re guaranteed to be blown away by the sheer beauty of it upon arrival.

 To get to the Taka Makassar, you’ll first need to get to Labuan Bajo as your point of departure.
 Labuan Bajo is a small tourist town on Flores Island, south of Sulawesi.

 There are multiple flights from all the bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airports.

 This town is the starting point for all the liveaboards and day trips to and from the island.

 As a tiny island just above the surface, the shallow waters don’t allow big boats to get near.
 If you want to get close, you’re able to take a smaller boat to the sandbar.